PDAL/PDAL/doc/stages/writers.las.rst

   bytes VLR (User ID: LASF_Spec, Record ID: 4), is created that describes the extra dimensions specified by this option.

+  The special value 'all' can be used in place of a dimension/type list to request that all dimensions that can't be stored in the predefined LAS point record get added as extra data at the end of each point record.

 .. _LAS format: http://asprs.org/Committee-General/LASer-LAS-File-Format-Exchange-Activities.html